All at Once Collapsing Together

 Spanning across film, photography and writing, All at Once Collapsing Together uses fiction to imagine new ways of relating to the natural world.
 Images throughout the exhibition act as mirrors to the healing and relief the environment can offer, with narratives fraught with climate anxiety interrupting and reframing these as temporary and fragile.

-Supported by: the Arts Council of Ireland, Arts Council of Northern Ireland, Cavan Arts Office, Cavan County Council, Platform 31 and University of Atypical.
+Supported by: the Arts Council of Ireland, Arts Council of Northern Ireland, Cavan Arts Office, Cavan County Council.
+The project was developed through research and development funding from Platform 31 and University of Atypical.

 Milk and Nectar at Belfast Photo Festival